HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 #### **Authors**:

-There are two types of RFCs that may be proposed: ***informational*** RFCs and ***non informational*** RFCs.
-Non informational RFCs are expected to be linked directly to an existing ticket in the DCP Zenhub board which will usually be labeled as a Spike.
-Informational RFCs are more speculative and need not directly reference an open ticket in the DCP Zenhub board.
+There are three types of RFCs that may be proposed: ***Software*** RFCs, ***Governance*** RFCs, and ***Informational*** RFCs.
+Software RFCs are expected to be linked directly to an existing ticket in the DCP Zenhub board which will usually be labeled as a Spike.
+Informational and Governance RFCs need not directly reference an open ticket in the DCP Zenhub board.

 To inform the DCP Community about the development of an RFC, with the intention of forming collaborations between people thinking about similar problems, it is recommended that a draft of an RFC be first published once the Problem Statement and Authors have been established.
-One possible process that is recommended is as follows:
+The steps to begin are as follows:

    1. Fork the HumanCellAtlas `dcp-community` repository
    2. Copy `rfcs/rfc-template.md` to `rfcs/text/0000-my-feature.md`.
 Make `my-feature` descriptive but do not assign an RFC number yet.